brown-band/website/pages/scripts/2015-2016/spring/colgate.md

 :sd[The first script used following a women’s hockey game in the history of the Brown Band]

-Ladies and gentlemen, friends and alumni, presenting an organization that loves you, it’s the Brown University "I know" BANDDDDDDDDD!!!!!!!!!!!!!!!
+Ladies and gentlemen, friends and alumni, presenting an organization that loves you, it’s the Brown University “I know” BANDDDDDDDDD!!!!!!!!!!!!!!!

 A long time ago in a band room far far away...
 BAND WARS!
 The Band’s rhythm has vanished.
 In its absence, the sinister COLGATE HOCKEY TEAM has risen from the ashes of the ECAC and will not rest until the Brown Band, the last bastion of hope, has been destroyed.
 With the support of the other IVY BANDS, General Elrod Snidley leads a brave RESISTANCE.
 He is desperate to reinvigorate the Band’s rhythm and use it to restore bold music and groove to the galaxy.
 Elrod has sent the entire Band on a secret mission into Meehan, where with their skates and instruments, they’ve discovered a way to recover their rhythm...